Pholcus phalangioides: Web patterns

 In general, the webs of P. phalangioides are loose and horizontal with many irregularities.
-These webs are often intertwined with webs of other skull spiders of the same population.
+These webs are often intertwined with webs of other spiders of the same population.
 They live peacefully unless resources are low at which point the spiders turn to cannibalism.

 Communication

 The extent of the P. phalangioides communication is seen in times of mating.
 The primary form of communication for these spiders is through the use of touch and chemicals, specifically pheromones.

 Predation behaviors

 Predators

 This species is preyed upon by jumping spiders of the Salticidae family.
 Some of these spiders simply leap into the webs of their prey and attack them.
 Others, employ a certain strategy known as mimicry in order to trick P. phalangioides and capture them.

 A jumping spider species whose aggressive mimicry behavior towards P. phalangioides has been well studied is the Portia fimbriata jumping spider species of the genus Portia.
 During mimicry, the jumping spider produces certain specialized vibrations near the edge of the webs of P. phalangioides.
 These vibrations cause the webs of P. phalangioides to oscillate in such a way that they mimic the oscillations that would be produced when a form of prey gets stuck in the web.
 The jumping spider will then continue on with these vibrations for very long durations of time, up to three days in some instances.
 P. phalangioides often assume that this is an indication that they have caught some sort of prey and will move toward the host of the vibrations.
 At this point, the jumping spider is in an optimal position to leap onto and attack P. phalangioides, thus subduing them in many instances.
 In addition to employing mimicry, these jumping spiders are also particularly good at preventing P. phalangioides from inducing their whirling defense mechanism, which tends to be an effective way for P. phalangioides spiders to defend themselves from predators.